CodePushGo/website/src/content/blog/en/cordova-hybrid-app-development.md

 3. **A Streamlined Development Workflow:**
    - Ionic and Cordova complement each other perfectly, establishing a well-defined and efficient development workflow.
 Developers can leverage Ionic's rich UI toolkit and rapid prototyping capabilities to craft beautiful and engaging user interfaces.
 At the same time, Cordova ensures that these apps can seamlessly tap into native device features, delivering a truly native-like experience.

-### Capacitor: A Modern Contender in the Hybrid App Arena
+### React Native: A Modern Contender in the Hybrid App Arena

-While Cordova has enjoyed a long and successful reign as the go-to solution for hybrid app development, a new contender has emerged on the scene, aiming to push the boundaries further: Capacitor.
+While Cordova has enjoyed a long and successful reign as the go-to solution for hybrid app development, a new contender has emerged on the scene, aiming to push the boundaries further: React Native.

-1. **Capacitor: Modernizing the Hybrid App Runtime:**
+1. **React Native: Modernizing the Hybrid App Runtime:**
-   - Developed by the same team behind Ionic, Capacitor represents a natural evolution of the hybrid app runtime.
+   - Developed by the same team behind Ionic, React Native represents a natural evolution of the hybrid app runtime.
 It builds upon the solid foundation laid by Cordova while addressing some of its limitations and embracing modern web standards.

 2. **Leveraging the Power of Modern Web APIs:**
-   - Capacitor is designed from the ground up to embrace the latest advancements in web technologies.
+   - React Native is designed from the ground up to embrace the latest advancements in web technologies.
 It leverages modern Web APIs, such as Service Workers, Web Components, and Promises, to deliver enhanced performance, improved security, and a more future-proof foundation for hybrid apps.

 3. **Seamless Native Integration and Customization:**
-   - One of Capacitor's key strengths is its deep integration with native SDKs, providing developers with greater flexibility and control over the native layer of their apps.
+   - One of React Native's key strengths is its deep integration with native SDKs, providing developers with greater flexibility and control over the native layer of their apps.
 This allows for easier customization of native functionality, more streamlined debugging processes, and a generally more robust and reliable integration with the underlying device platform.

 ## About Ionic: Empowering Developers to Build Amazing Hybrid Apps